XML Extraction Examples

 Comments

-Extracts the value of the port
+Extracts the value of the port attribute from the <service>

-attribute "Time".
+node with the name attribute "Time".
 Because the query node

 has no sibling nodes, the query can match multiple document nodes at the same